Utility Green Tariffs

 The following interactive map indicates where buyers can access renewable energy from their utility at scale.
 The map includes large-scale renewable energy purchasing options in different states, including green tariff programs and other utility/customer individual transactions (i.e., sleeved PPAs).
 Buyers can use the map to inform decisions on where to site new facilities, prioritize their renewable energy purchasing strategies, and meet their clean energy goals.

-The map also compares each product to the Corporate Renewable Energy Buyers’ Principles and includes details from WRI’s Emerging Green Tariffs in US Regulated Electricity Markets publication.
+The map also compares each product to the Corporate Renewable Energy Buyers’ Principles and includes details from REBA and WRI’s Emerging Green Tariffs in US Regulated Electricity Markets publication.
 The Technical Note describes the scope and analytical methodology for the renewable energy options identified in the map.

 U.S. Green Tariff Deals: Purchases are Growing